AcceptEmail/apidocs/docs/redirecting/to-payment-provider.md

 ```
 https://transaction.acceptemail.com/Landing?id=7f5f945f-1965-4acc-b4cf-8a36510c0ec6&detail=true&paymentMethod=c7a8c460-e5e1-404e-a8c4-7fe5b27b48f2&subPaymentMethod=INGBNL2A&redirect=true
 ```
-The &redirect=true tells the page to redirect the user to the payment provider.
+`&redirect=true` tells the page to redirect the user to the payment provider.

-The &paymentMethod=c7a8c460-e5e1-404e-a8c4-7fe5b27b48f2 tells the page which payment provider.
+`&paymentMethod=c7a8c460-e5e1-404e-a8c4-7fe5b27b48f2` tells the page which payment provider.

-The &subPaymentMethod=INGBNL2A tells the page the subpaymentmethod (e.g. for iDeal, which bank).
+`&subPaymentMethod=INGBNL2A` tells the page the subpaymentmethod (e.g. for iDeal, which bank).

 The id's of the paymentmethod and subpaymentmethod can be found through the [PaymentMethods](https://api.acceptemail.com/swagger/ui/index#!/Bill/Bill_GetPaymentMethods) API call.
-See also above.
+See below for an example.

 If an amountscheme (open or list) is used for the transaction, this can be passed by adding the amount in &amount=1500 where the amount is noted in cents.